-Roman woman wore small, round beauty spots called splenia, and sometimes profusely, as noted by Roman poets including Ovid and, as quoted below, Martial:
+Sometimes they were worn profusely, as noted by Roman poets including Ovid and, as quoted below, Martial:

 A Roman lawyer, Regulus, apparently wore a patch on the right of his forehead when pleading for the defendant, and on the left when working for the plaintiff.

 The use of harmful lead-based cosmetics, as well as diseases like smallpox, left people with damaged skin, scars and pock-marks.
-Patches were a convenient way to cover up such things.
+Therefore, beauty patches were a convenient way to cover things up.

 In France, the use of patches increased dramatically under Louis XIV (1638-1715) and continued into Louis XV’s reign.